15 Quick Tips for Managing Caregiver Stress

 Instead of focusing on the negative aspects of life, it will be easier to balance things out with a dose of the positive.

-We’ve got suggestions for how to create a gratitude calendar, 5 simple ways to practice gratitude, and a 10-day gratitude challenge.
+We’ve got suggestions for creating a gratitude calendar, 5 simple ways to practice gratitude, and a 10-day gratitude challenge.

 8. Listen to music

-Music is an amazing way to improve your mood.
+Music is a fantastic way to improve your mood.

-Whether you like to sing and dance to energetic tunes or relax with soothing classical or jazz, turning on some music is a sure way to help you de-stress.
+Whether you like to sing and dance to energetic tunes or relax with soothing classical or jazz, playing music is a sure way to help you de-stress.

 Create a mood-brightening playlist on a free online music service like iHeartRadio, Spotify, or Pandora.

-Spending time outside, breathing fresh air, and looking at the natural scenery is a simple, but effective way to reduce caregiver stress.
+Spending time outdoors, breathing fresh air, and taking in the natural scenery is a simple yet effective way to reduce caregiver stress.

-Studies have shown that spending time in nature reduces the level of stress hormones, boosts the immune system, reduces anxiety and depression, and more.
+Studies have shown that spending time in nature reduces stress hormone levels, boosts the immune system, reduces anxiety and depression, and more.

 10. Massage tired muscles